Skip to Content

 Public Health Programme Manager

 Chris’ role contributes to several of the Centre’s areas of work.
 He has significant experience in evaluating the impacts of community or area-based interventions.
-Chris has led the innovative GCPH “life-course” evaluation of the arts-based programme Sistema Scotland, for over 10 years.
+Chris has led the innovative GCPH “life-course” evaluation of the arts-based programme Sistema Scotland, for over ten years.

 Chris is particularly interested in how the economy shapes public health and has published work relating to the population health impacts of in-work poverty, payday loans and unsecure debt.
 In 2023 he published work examining the impacts of the cost-of-living crisis on the lives, health and wellbeing of disabled people in Glasgow City.